s-polat/LearnGerman/README.md

 - **Smart Mistake Handling:** Mistake words stay in the practice list until you match them correctly 4 times.
 - **Responsive Design:** Works smoothly on mobile, tablet, and desktop.
 - **Confetti Celebration:** Get a congratulatory message and confetti when all words are matched correctly.
+- **Progressive Web App (PWA):** Installable and usable like a native app on mobile and desktop devices.

+## What is a PWA?

+A **Progressive Web App (PWA)** is a web application that offers an app-like experience on mobile and desktop.
+PWAs can be installed to your device's home screen, work offline, load fast, and provide native-like interactions such as push notifications and full-screen mode.
+This app is a PWA, so you can install it and use it just like a regular mobile or desktop application.

 ## Getting Started